ValeryToda/CarND-Vehicle-Detection/README.md

 ### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap tha I saved in a hatmap container.
+From the positive detections I created a heatmap that I saved in a heatmap container.
 Every 15 frames I calculated the mean of 15 last saved heatmaps and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 ---